Lillian Hellman: Later years and death

 In 1980, Hellman published a short novel, Maybe: A Story.
 Though presented as fiction, Hellman, Hammett, and other real-life people appeared as characters.
 It received a mixed reception and was sometimes read as another installment of Hellman's memoirs.
-Hellman's editor wrote to the New York Times to question a reviewer's attempt to check the facts in the novel.
-He described it as a work of fiction whose characters misremember and dissemble.
+Hellman's editor wrote to The New York Times to question a reviewer's attempt to check the facts in the novel, calling it a work of fiction whose characters misremember and dissemble.

 In 1983, New York psychiatrist Muriel Gardiner claimed she was the basis for the title character in Julia and that she had never known Hellman.
 Hellman denied the character was based on Gardiner.
 As the events Hellman described matched Gardiner's account of her life and Gardiner's family was closely tied to Hellman's attorney, Wolf Schwabacher, some critics believe that Hellman appropriated Gardiner's story without attribution.

-Hellman died on June 30, 1984, aged 79, from a heart attack near her home on Martha's Vineyard and is buried beneath a pine tree on a rise at one end of Abels Hill/Chilmark Cemetery, Chilmark, Martha's Vineyard, Massachusetts.
+Hellman died on June 30, 1984, aged 79, from a heart attack near her home on Martha's Vineyard.
+She is buried beneath a pine tree on a rise at one end of Abels Hill/Chilmark Cemetery on Martha's Vineyard.

 Archive

 Hellman's papers are held by the Harry Ransom Center at the University of Texas at Austin.
-Her archive includes an extensive collection of manuscript drafts, contracts, correspondence, scrapbooks, speeches, teaching notes, awards, legal documents, appointment books, and honorary degrees.
+They include an extensive collection of manuscript drafts, contracts, correspondence, scrapbooks, speeches, teaching notes, awards, legal documents, appointment books, and honorary degrees.

 Legacy

 Institutions that awarded Hellman honorary degrees include Brandeis University (1955), Wheaton College (1960), Mt.
 Holyoke College (1966), Smith College (1974), Yale University (1974), and Columbia University (1976).

 Human Rights Watch administers the Hellman/Hammett grant program named for the two writers.

-Hellman is the central character in Peter Feibleman's 1993 play Cakewalk, which depicts his relationship with Hellman, based in turn on Feibleman's 1988 memoir of their relationship, Lilly, which described "his tumultuous time as her lover, caretaker, writing partner and principal heir."
+Hellman is the central character in Peter Feibleman's 1993 play Cakewalk, which depicts his relationship with Hellman, based in turn on Feibleman's 1988 memoir of their relationship, Lilly, which describes "his tumultuous time as her lover, caretaker, writing partner and principal heir."

 In 1999, Kathy Bates directed a television film, Dash and Lilly, based on the relationship between Hellman and Hammett.

 Hellman's feud with Mary McCarthy formed the basis for Nora Ephron's 2002 play Imaginary Friends, with music by Marvin Hamlisch and lyrics by Craig Carnelia.

 William Wright wrote The Julia Wars, based on the legal battle between Hellman and McCarthy.
-Chuck Palahniuk's novel Tell-All (2010) was described by Janet Maslin in the New York Times as "a looney pipe dream that savages Lillian Hellman".
+Chuck Palahniuk's novel Tell-All (2010) was described by Janet Maslin in The New York Times as "a looney pipe dream that savages Lillian Hellman".
 Dorothy Gallagher wrote a biography of Hellman, Lillian Hellman: An Imperious Life.